Olivewood Historic Homestead and Museum

 Tractors and other implements, some restored are throughout the complex.
 There is an orange orchard, and an operating olive grove with approximately 90 trees that were planted in 1890.

-Sales of olive oil, other souvenirs and books are available.
-Tours, Lunch, Morning and Afternoon Teas by arrangement.
+Sales of souvenirs and books are available.
+Tours, Lunch, Morning and Afternoon Teas available for groups by appointment only.
 Tea or Coffee is available.

 Facebook